Gujari Mahal Archaeological Museum

-The Gujari Mahal Archeological Museum or State Archaeological Museum, sometimes called the "Gwalior Fort Museum", is a state museum in Gwalior, located in the fortress of Gujari Mahal.
+The Gujari Mahal Archaeological Museum or State Archaeological Museum, sometimes called the "Gwalior Fort Museum", is a state museum in Gwalior, located in the fortress of Gujari Mahal.
 It displays numerous artifacts of the region, including a fragment of the Garuda capital of the Heliodorus pillar from Vidisha.
+It was built by Tomar Rajput King Man Singh Tomar of Gwalior for his Gurjari wife, as she demanded a separate palace and refused to live with his other Rajput wives who looked down on her.
+This area was turned into an archaeological museum by the Government of British India in 1922.